Middle Eastern Americans

 Middle Eastern Americans are Americans of Middle Eastern background.
-According to the United States Census Bureau, the term "Middle Eastern American" applies to anyone of West Asian or North African origin.
-This includes people whose background is from the various Middle Eastern and West Asian ethnic groups, such as the Kurds and Assyrians, as well as immigrants from modern-day countries of the Arab world, Iran, Israel, Turkey, and sometimes Armenia.

 Although once considered Asian Americans, the modern definition of "Asian American" now excludes people with West Asian backgrounds.

+According to the 2020 United States census, over 3.5 million people self-identified as being Middle Eastern and North African ethnic origin.
+However, this definition includes more than just the Middle East.

 History

 One of the first large groups of immigration from the Middle East to the United States came by boat from the Ottoman Empire in the late 1800s.
-Although U.S. officials referred to them as Turkish, most referred to themselves as Syrian, and it is estimated that 85 percent of these Ottoman immigrants came from modern Lebanon.
+Although US officials referred to them as Turkish, most referred to themselves as Syrian, and it is estimated that 85 percent of these Ottoman immigrants came from modern Lebanon.
 Later, new categories were created for Syrians and Lebanese.

-The number of Armenians who migrated to the U.S. from 1820 to 1898 is estimated to be around 4,000 and according to the Bureau of Immigration, 54,057 Armenians entered the U.S. between 1899 and 1917, with the vast majority coming from the Ottoman Empire.
+The number of Armenians who migrated to the US from 1820 to 1898 is estimated to be around 4,000 and according to the Bureau of Immigration, 54,057 Armenians entered the US between 1899 and 1917, with the vast majority coming from the Ottoman Empire.
 The largest Armenian American communities at that time were located in New York City; Fresno; Worcester, Massachusetts; Boston; Philadelphia; Chicago; Jersey City; Detroit; Los Angeles; Troy, New York; and Cleveland.